What is the Esperal alcohol implant?

 When can the alcohol implant not be used - contraindications

-- Hypersensitivity to Disulfiram or any component of the preparation
+- Hypersensitivity to Disulfiram or thiourea derivatives

 - Severe liver or kidney failure